nikita-olechko/Algorithmic-Trading-In-Python/README.md

 # Contact Me

-If you have any questions, suggestions, or want to discuss ideas about improving or extending the bot, feel free to reach out to me:
+If you have any questions, suggestions, or want to discuss ideas about improving or extending the program, feel free to reach out to me:

 - Email: nikita.olechko@gmail.com
 - LinkedIn: https://www.linkedin.com/in/nikitaolechko/